zulip/zulip/templates/zerver/help/import-from-gitter.md

   organization using [this
   tool](https://github.com/minrk/archive-gitter/pull/5).

-- This tool doesn't translate Gitter's markdown format into Zulip format markdown (there are a few corner cases where the syntax is different).
+- This tool doesn't translate Gitter's Markdown format into Zulip format Markdown (there are a few corner cases where the syntax is different).
 Additionally, Gitter's
   [issue mentions](https://gitter.zendesk.com/hc/en-us/articles/200176692-Issue-and-Pull-Request-mentions)
   aren't translated into anything yet.